Reform AHPRA & Medical Board to stop bullying culture from harming our caring doctors

 - Dr Linda Dadds, an anaesthetist from Adelaide, South Australia

 - Dr John Moutzouris, from Sydney, NSW

 - Dr Greg De Patter, psychiatrist-in-training from Melbourne, Victoria

 - Dr Emil Popovic, a neurosurgeon from Melbourne, Victoria.
 His letter to the authorities before his departure.

 - Dr B A S Russell, GP from Western Australia

 - Dr Owen Williams, psychiatrist-in-training from Melbourne, Victoria

-Today: Australian Health Reform Group is counting on you
+Today: Australian Health Reform Association is counting on you

-Australian Health Reform Group needs your help with “To our new Health Minister: Reform AHPRA & Medical Board to stop bullying culture from harming our caring doctors”.
-Join Australian Health Reform Group and 7,226 supporters today.
+Australian Health Reform Association needs your help with “To our new Health Minister: Reform AHPRA & Medical Board to stop bullying culture from harming our caring doctors”.
+Join Australian Health Reform Association and 10,219 supporters today.